 The MSSA is one of the most diverse organizations around in terms of the demographic make-up of members and the types of colleges and universities in which members are employed.
 In order to encourage and facilitate a diverse demographic membership, there are formal caucuses that are designed to address the particular needs of women (The Women’s Caucus) and minority groups (The Minority Caucus).
 Indeed, over the past years the MSSA has had an impressive representation of diversity not just in its membership but also in leading positions on its executive council.

 Moreover, the MSSA supports the professional research journal, Sociological Spectrum, which is published six times a year, and to which each dues paying member recieves a subscription.
 A peer reviewed journal, Sociological Spectrum publishes theoretical, methodological, substantive and applied articles as well as research notes and book reviews when space permits.
 Sociological Spectrum has consistently improved its ranking among professional journals as it publishes pieces coming from social science disciplines including, but not limited to, sociology, social psychology, anthropology, and political science.

 Although many of our members renew their membership at the same time that they register for the annual conference each fall, we accept new members at any time of the year.
-Simply fill out the appropriate information on the current membership application form, and send it to the addressed listed on the form:
+Simply follow this link – Joining the MSSA – to access the current membership application form or to access our new online marketplace.